 Therefore, I think emails should be something personal and I find email tracking a form of privacy invasion.
 So, the antidote I use for this are a bunch of tricks to track and disable email tracking.
 If you feel the same, then I can help you save yourself from email tracking as well.
 Below are some ways you can know if your emails are being tracked and how to disable this feature for your emails.

-Read Also: Get Notified When Your Sent Email Is Opened
+Get Notified When Your Sent Email is Opened with Signals

 How Email Tracking Works